CSCC012023/final-project-s23-p-pioneers/doc/Sprint1/sprint-01.review.md

  > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

-## Iteration XX - Review & Retrospect
+## Iteration 1 - Review & Retrospect

  * When: June 14
  * Where: At UTSC library